Quasi-Hamiltonian model spaces: Prerequisites and main result

-It is well known that the twisted conjugacy classes in $K$ are in bijection with the alcove $\A$ of an affine root system that is determined by $K$ and the order of $\tau$, cf. \cite{MW04} for details.
-The image $\P$ of $m$ can naturally be seen as a subset of $\A$, actually, this $\P$ is the image of $\pi \circ m$ with $\pi:K \to \A$.
+Recall that $K$ is assumed to be simply connected.
+It is known that the twisted conjugacy classes in $K$ are in bijection with an alcove $\A$ of an affine root system that is determined by $K$ and $\tau$, cf. \cite{wendt, mohrdieck-wendt-integralcc, meinrenken-twistedconvex}.
+We give the description of the twisted conjugacy classes from \cite[Section 2.2]{knop-cmfqham-arxiv}.
+To do so, we first recall that if $T \subset K$ is a maximal torus, then its character group $\Xi(T)$ can (and will) be identified with a sublattice of $\ft = \Lie(T)$ via the map

-Let us recall some well known facts about affine root systems that are needed for the rest of the paper.
-We follow the introduction in \cite{Kno14} which is mainly based on \cite{Mac72} and \cite{Mac03}.\\